-Panasonic’s flagship 4K LED keeps pace with the OLEDs in terms of features, with the HCX Pro Intelligent processor onboard.
-It’s called the GZ940 in Europe but for the UK it’ll be called the GZ920.
+Panasonic’s flagship 4K LED keeps up pace with the OLEDs feature-wise by including the HCX Pro Intelligent processor.
+In Europe it’s called the GZ940, but for the UK it’s the GZ920.

-There are no Dolby Atmos speakers (but it is Atmos compatible) and the stand is different with the GZ920 standing on four legs.
+There are no Dolby Atmos speakers, but again, it is Atmos compatible.
+The stand also takes a different stance, with the GZ920 having four legs.
 It’s only available in 75-inches.

-It’s with the GX800 where the feature set starts to be trimmed.
-There’s no HCX Pro Intelligent processor, just the impressive HCX Processor Panasonic brought out last year.
+It’s on the GX800 where the feature set starts to fall.
+There’s no HCX Pro Intelligent processor, just the 2018 HCX Processor instead.

-Otherwise it’s more or less has the same features in the higher specc’d TVs.
+Otherwise it’s more or less has the same features seen in the premium TVs.
 The stand is different, with the GX800 standing on a central pedestal that’s designed with cable management in mind and for placing a compatible Panasonic soundbar on.

 The GX700 omits Dolby Vision, Atmos and the HCX processor.
-There’s also no support for voice assistants or Panasonic’s my Home Screen.
-You still get HDR10+ and Freeview Play and my Home Screen is replaced by the Web Browser smart platform.
+There’s also no support for voice assistants or the My Home Screen smart platform.
+You still get HDR10+ and Freeview Play, with My Home Screen replaced by the Web Browser smart platform.

 If you’re living in the Republic of Ireland, the RTE Player is included.

 Panasonic TV 2019 − 4K Entry-level LED TV

-The GX560 serves as one of two entry points for Panasonic’s 4K TV range.
-This model does not support Dolby Vision and HDR10+, so you get the vanilla HDR10 and the HLG broadcast standard.
+The GX560 is one of two entry points for Panasonic’s 4K TV range.
+It has no support Dolby Vision and HDR10+, so you get the HDR10 and the HLG instead.

-For smart features you get Freeview Play for UK Catch-up services and apps for both Netflix and Amazon’s Prime Video.
+Freeview Play is included for UK catch-up services and there are apps for Netflix and Prime Video.
 The UI for this model has been revamped and the pedestal design is also new.
 RTE Player is available for the ROI users.

 There’s no difference in features between this and the GX560.
 It’s the aesthetics and the sizes that differ.

-While the GX560 is available in 65-inch model, the GX550 is suited for smaller rooms with sizes ranging from 43-inch to 55-inch.
+The GX560 is available in 65-inch model, the GX550 is more suited for smaller rooms with sizes ranging from 43-inch to 55-inch.
 The pedestal stand comes in a black finish rather than the GX560’s silver.

 Panasonic TV 2019 − HD LED TV